andrzejwl/rpi_website/README.md

 # Using Raspberry Pi as a web server with no static IP address.

 No static IP?
 No problem.
-Step by step, we will set up a VPN, a web server and HC-SR04 ultrasound distance sensor on Raspberry Pi.
+Step by step, we will set up a VPN, a web server and HC-SR04 ultrasound distance sensor on Raspberry Pi and make it available over the internet.

 ![](img/main.jpg)